drikishuk/ADT-Converter-MOP/README.md

 # ADT-Watcher-MOP
 ADT Auto Conversion for Cata / MOP with Noggit - supports instant map editing, ground effects, height based textures and MFBO control.
+Save your changes in noggit and relog / teleport away from your map and back to see the updates.

 # Requirements
 Windows